Website Accessibility Audit: All You Need to Know

 Author: Steve Herz

-That’s where a website accessibility audit comes into play.
-It's not just about compliance, it's about enhancing user experience and reaching a wider audience.
-It’s all about ensuring your website is usable for everyone, regardless of the user's abilities.
+Embracing a website accessibility audit is not just about ticking a compliance box; it's about enhancing the user experience and broadening your audience.
+It’s about ensuring your website is a welcoming space for everyone, regardless of their abilities.

 In this guide, we’ll explain everything you need to know about conducting a website accessibility audit, from why it’s essential to how to do it effectively.
-Let’s take a proactive step and make the web a more inclusive place for all.
+Let’s take a proactive step and make the web a more inclusive place for all, showing our responsibility and forward-thinking approach.

-Have you ever wondered if everyone can use your website quickly?
-A web accessibility audit gives you the answer.
+Have you ever wondered if your website is genuinely accessible to everyone?
+A web accessibility audit provides the answer.

 The audit aims to find and fix any barriers preventing these users from fully interacting with your site.
-Think of it as making your website a welcoming place for everyone, ensuring all visitors can navigate, understand, and use your content without any hassles.
+Think of it as making your website a welcoming place for everyone so all visitors can navigate, understand, and use your content without any hassles.

 Why Should You Do a Web Accessibility Audit?